twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 This separation allows us to focus specifically on testing Falcor routes without having to deal with any of the generic server logic that is unimportant to our unit tests.

-All of these changes to promote testable code leaves our original server.js file much smaller and only focused on traditional server tasks, such as routing HTTP requests, serving up static resources (such as our WebPack-generated JavaScript bundles), and starting up the server.
+All of these changes to promote testable code leaves our original server.js file much smaller and only focused on traditional server tasks, such as routing HTTP requests, serving up static resources (such as our Webpack-generated JavaScript bundles), and starting up the server.
 Here it is, for reference:

 ```javascript
 var FalcorServer = require('falcor-express'),